lahiruherath/lahiruherath.github.io/index.md

 Website | http://ccs.lk/
 Business or sector  | FMCG Manufacturing

-*Learnt about automated production lines and automation applications using the S7 PLC.
+</br>*Learnt about automated production lines and automation applications using the S7 PLC.
 Gained sufficient knowledge about high speed bottling technologies and all the machinery applications related bottling line technologies.
-Competent in ice cream manufacturing processes along with chilling and chiller plants.*
+Competent in ice cream manufacturing processes along with chilling and chiller plants.*</br>

+## My Skills

+-   **Machinery design and fabrication using Solidworks and Uni graphics.
+Competant in handling CNC machine and G codes and all major farication instruments and requirements**

+-   **Embedded firware development using PIC, RPi, Arduino and Nvidia Jetson**

+-   **PGA development using Xilinux**

+-   **MATLAB and MATLAB Simulink**

+-   **STL/Ladder specifically S7 PLC**

+-   **Linux based systems such as Robot Operating System (ROS), OpenCV, CUDA, PCL and git repository management**

+-   **Competant in C, C++, Python and Latex documentation**

-##My Projects
+## My Projects

 ▪   Master Thesis: Interactive motion generation on Softbank robotics pepper using Playful.
 Created a new API for the robot that enables reactive behaviour generation on the robot.
 The project will be released with an open source license in due time. https://playful.is.tuebingen.mpg.de/<br/>
 ▪   Project (Masters): Energy efficient path planning of a hybrid UAV using ROS Gazebo, Octomap and A* Path Planning Algorithm<br/>